SketchUp/sketchup-extension-ux-guidelines/README.md

 ### Highlight Active Tool in Menu/Toolbar

-When a tool is selected, show its command as checked and pressed in the menus and toolbar respectively.
+When a tool is selected, show its entry as checked and button as depressed in the menus and toolbar respectively.
 Up to SketchUp 2015 this was done automatically, but now needs to be actively implemented with a validation proc.

 Bad: [Solar North 1.2.0](https://github.com/SketchUp/solar-north/releases/tag/1.2.0)